 Jupyter notebooks are a popular way to track the work performed in computational experiments the way a lab notebook tracks the work done in a wet lab setting.
-DXJupyterLab is an application provided by DNAnexus that allows you to perform computational experiments in the DNAnexus cloud using Jupyter notebooks.
+DXJupyterLab, or JupyterLab, is an application provided by DNAnexus that allows you to perform computational experiments on the DNAnexus Platform using Jupyter notebooks.
 DXJupyterLab allows users on the DNAnexus platform to collaborate on notebooks and extends JupyterLab with options for directly accessing a DNAnexus project from the JupyterLab environment.

 Both apps instantiate a JupyterLab server that allows for data analyses to be interactively performed in Jupyter notebooks on a DNAnexus worker.